vicsamuel/Snowflake-Machine-Learning/README.md

-# Snowpark Lab for Credit Card Approval Prediction
+# Snowpark Project for Credit Card Approval Prediction
 This repository contains resources to get first experience with Snowpark and Machine Learning.

 AWS SageMaker can be used for this project